Kerry Collins: Indianapolis Colts

 On August 24, 2011, Collins decided to forgo his retirement plans and agreed with the Indianapolis Colts on a contract deal.
 The contract was worth one-year and $4 million.
 Collins was signed as insurance for Peyton Manning, who was recovering from offseason neck surgery.
 The Colts named Collins the starter for week one, ending Manning's streak of 227 consecutive starts (208 regular season plus 19 playoff games) and making Collins the first quarterback other than Manning to start a regular-season game for the Colts since Jim Harbaugh in week 17 of the 1997 NFL season.
 On October 25, 2011, the Colts placed Collins on injured reserve due to a concussion, ending his season.

-On March 8, the Colts officially released Collins from their active roster.
+On March 8, 2012, the Colts officially released Collins from their active roster.

-After his release, Collins did not re-sign with any team and would retire from professional football.
-His 40,922 career passing yards ranks 19th all-time at present, and his 3,487 completions ranks 16th all-time at present.